mootline/borderline/README.md

 - It generally kinda seems like overkill to create a traversal vectorspace and fire a whole pathfinding algorithm every frame that changes.
 Such is the price of beauty, I suppose.

 TODO:
+- [ ] Rewrite to handle scrolling correctly
 - [ ] Smooth out skipping small ledges
 - [ ] Break apart the algorithm into smaller functions
 - [ ] Optimize the algorithm